Skip to main content

 2. Puppies shouldn’t be fed on their backs because they don’t have a well-developed gag reflex, and there’s a danger that fluid may go down their windpipe and enter their lungs.
 Instead, place the puppy on their stomach with their head level as if they were nursing from their mom.

 3. Open the puppy’s mouth gently with one finger and place the tip of the nipple on their tongue.
-If they won’t eat, try stroking the pup.
+If the puppy doesn’t eat, try stroking the pup.
 Tilt the bottle up slightly to prevent your puppy from inhaling too much air.
 Do not force the puppy to nurse, or allow them to nurse too fast.

 4. After each feeding, you’ll have to burp them by holding them against your shoulder and gently patting their back.